sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/available/campaign-activated.md

 ## Event Context

-The Campaign Activated events occurs after a campaign is activated.
+The Campaign Activated events occur after a campaign is activated.

 Some uses cases for this trigger include the following: